winwiz1/crisp-bigquery/README.md

 2. BigQuery imposes a limit on the number of concurrent interactive queries per project.
 The limit is set to 100 concurrent queries and can be changed upon request.
 The backend can potentially hit this limit depending on the number of end users and backend instances.
 The current implementation will return an error straight away.

-3. All data received from the backend is cached by the app and there is a limit of 50 cached pages of data.
-This effectively limits the pagination to 50 pagination requests per query.
+3. All data received from the backend is cached by the app and there is a limit of 200,000 cached rows of data.
 Once this limit is reached, the end user will receive an error message.
 In this case the user can either paginate backwards or submit a new query which clears the cache.

 4. Export to CSV file is available for Chrome only.
 ## License